On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Motivation for the proposed SPS method

 In particular, \emph{conditionally independent} variables lead to a zero entry in the precision matrix \citep{WhittakerBook}.
 This is why sparse precision matrices are common in graphical models and Bayesian networks~ \citep{WhittakerBook} when most of the variable pairs are conditionally independent.
 The fact that the precision matrix of a GRF is close to sparse is related to the interesting behavior of the so-called {\em screen effect} in a spatial process (\cite{CressieBook}, p.
 133;~\cite{JournelHuijbregtsBook}, p.
 346).
 The \emph{screen effect} is complete in $\mathbb{R}^1$, i.e., for given three data points on a line, the two outer points are conditionally independent (in time series models, the partial (auto)correlation function ``cuts off" after lag $k$ for a Markovian AR($k$) process -- see~\cite{BoxJenkins}).
 However, for a GRF in $\mathbb{R}^d$ with $ d>1$, the screen effect is \emph{not} complete; hence, the corresponding precision matrix is not sparse for any {\em finite} set of variables pertaining to the GRF.

-However, for all stationary GRFs tested, we have observed that for a finite set of locations magnitudes of the off-diagonal elements of the {\em precision} matrix decay to 0 much \emph{faster} than those observed for the covariance matrix.
-To illustrate this fact, we compared the decay in covariance and precision elements in Figure~\ref{fig:covSparsity} for data generated from GRFs with Matern-$\tfrac{3}{2}$, Squared Exponential, and Exponential covariance functions.
-Clearly, the precision matrix can be better approximated by a sparse matrix than the covariance matrix can be.
+In addition, existing results from numerical linear algebra demonstrate that if the elements of a matrix {show} a decay property, then {the elements of} its inverse also {show} a similar behavior -- see~\cite{benzi16,jaffard1990proprietes}.
+In particular, consider the two decay {classes} defined in~\cite{jaffard1990proprietes}: \begin{definition} Given $\{\mb{x}_i\}_{i=1}^n\subset\cX$ and a metric $d:\cX\times\cX\rightarrow\reals_+$, a matrix $A\in\reals^{n\times n}$ belongs to the class $\cE_\gamma$ for some $\gamma>0$ if for all $\gamma'<\gamma$ there exists a constant $K_{\gamma'}$ such that